This Dr. Axe content is medically reviewed or fact checked to ensure factually accurate information.

 We don’t have all the answers on the gut-mood link just yet, but one thing is certain: Our bodies and minds are much more connected than you believe.
 Taking care of one part will reap benefits for the rest of you.

-By implementing these lifestyle changes, individuals can potentially improve their gut-brain connection, leading to better overall health and cognitive function.
+By implementing these lifestyle changes, you can potentially improve your gut-brain connection, leading to better overall health and cognitive function.
 However, it’s important to note that the gut-brain axis is complex, and more research is needed to fully understand the mechanisms and long-term effects of these interventions.

-• Research shows that there’s a connection between gut microbiota and mental health disorders like depression and chronic anxiety or stress.
+- Research has shown that there’s a connection between gut microbiota and mental health disorders like depression and chronic anxiety or stress.